BobRay/personalize/readme.md

     &fullName  -- (optional) Use full name instead of username for placeholder

+    &firstName -- (optional) Use first name instead of username for placeholder

     &ifIds     -- (optional) Comma-separated list of users to show yesChunk to